Finding the right coffee maker for Walmart

 Iterations

-• Finding the correct amount of recommendations was important
+Finding the correct amount of recommendations was important

-Iterations cont.
+Iterations continued

-The animations were important for the premium feel.
 They also helped seamlessly transition the user to the shopping experience.

 Final Experience

-Results of updated UX
+Impact of Updated UX

 After a few more versions, the effort was worth it, and the desktop version went above our goals.